GermanViter/geeSave/README.md

 # geeSave - Automatic Backup Script

 ## Description

-`FileSaveProject` is a Bash script that automatically backs up a folder to a destination with:
+geeSave is a small Bash script that automatically backs up a folder to a destination.
+It focuses on reliability and simplicity and provides:
 - Efficient file copying using `rsync`
 - Compression of backups into `.tar.gz` archives
-- Automatic cleanup of old backups (keep only N most recent)
+- Automatic cleanup of old backups (keep only the N most recent)
-- Detailed logging for every step
+- Detailed logging of each step

-This script is designed for Linux (Ubuntu) and works well inside a Docker container.
+This script is designed for Linux (Ubuntu and other Debian-based distributions) and works well inside a Docker container.

 ---